Homemade Coleslaw Dressing

 Combine Ingredients in a Bowl

-In a small bowl, measure out some real mayonnaise.
-Not to be confused with Miracle Whip.
-Real Mayonnaise, please.
+In a small bowl, add real mayonnaise.
 To that, add white vinegar.
 Just the plain, white, distilled kind.

 Lastly, add in sugar with a little salt and pepper to taste.
 Feel free to reduce the sugar, though I would recommend making the recipe as is first because you shouldn’t knock it till you try it!